dirigiblelabs/curriculum-2017/PavelHadzhiev/WrittenDocumentation/SAPHCPDeployment.md

 4. Enter your account ID.
 To see your account ID, click on the profile icon in the top right corner.
 5. Repeat steps 3. and 4. for the *Developer* role.

-## Starting Eclipse Dirigble
+## Starting Eclipse Dirigible

-Once you have [deployed](#deploying-eclipse-dirigible) and [configured](#configuring-eclipse-dirigble) the Dirigible application you can start developing with it by following these steps.
+Once you have [deployed](#deploying-eclipse-dirigible) and [configured](#configuring-eclipse-dirigible) the Dirigible application you can start developing with it by following these steps.

 1. In your free developer account, go to Applications -> Java Applications and click on the Dirigible application.
 2. Click on the link under Application URLs.